coverclock/com-diag-codex/README.md

 ## Remarks

-The API for Codex is architected in three separate layers: Core (the lowest), Machine, and Handshake.
+The API for Codex is architected in three separate layers: Core (the lowest), Machine, and Handshake (the highest).
 Each higher layer depends on the lower layers, and each layer can be used, depending on the application, without resorting to using the higher layers.
 Each layer has its own unit test demonstrating its use in a simple client server application in which multiple clients connect to a common server, send the server data, and expect to receive the exact same data in return.
 The client portions of each unit test checksums the data sent to and received from the server to verify it was the same.

 The Core layer allows peers to establish secure (authenticated, encrypted) stream connections and pass data in a full-duplex fashion.